autocrossblog/autocrossblog.github.io/_posts/2011-01-26-350z-trailer-hitch-take-2.md

 last_modified_at: '2024-04-25T16:21:00+00:00'
 permalink: 350z-trailer-hitch-take-2
 image:
-categories: [ 350z, Nissan, Setup, Towing ]
+categories: [ 350z, nissan, setup, towing ]
 ---
 So for my 2003 350z I had a custom trailer hitch built by a friend in St. Louis.
 It was hefty, mounting with ubolts through the bottom of the bumper and then a bar running forward to the differential.
 It weighed quite a bit, but was somewhat easy to remove at autocross events if I was concerned about the weight.